A Table Full Of Joy

 • Alternatively, you could use canned sweet potato puree, candied yams, or canned yams for this recipe.

-• To make your own combine 4 teaspoon ground cinnamon, 2 teaspoon ground ginger, 1 teaspoon ground cloves, and ½ teaspoon ground nutmeg.
+• Combine 4 teaspoon ground cinnamon, 2 teaspoon ground ginger, 1 teaspoon ground cloves, and ½ teaspoon ground nutmeg.
 Then use 2tsp of this mixture for the pie filling.

-• Save the remaining spice mix in a sealed jar for other recipes (like pumpkin pie, pumpkin cupcakes, and sweet potato pudding).
+• Save the remaining spice mix in a sealed jar for other recipes.

 Nutrition